nylki/lindenmayer/README.md

 [![Resulting image](https://cloud.githubusercontent.com/assets/1710598/15099304/09a530d6-1552-11e6-8261-fd302c5c89f6.png)](http://codepen.io/nylki/pen/QNYqzd)

-But because the library is not opinionated about what your resuts should be like you can write your own `finals`.
+As this library is not opinionated about what your results should be like, you can write your own `finals`.
 Therefore you can draw 2D turtle graphics as seen above, but also 3D ones with WebGL/three.js, or even do other things like creating sound!

 ## Advanced Usage
 ### Parametric L-Systems

 When defining axioms you may also use an Array of Objects instead of basic Strings.
-This makes the library very flexible because you can insert custom parameters into your symbols.
-Eg. a symbol like a `A` may contain a `food` variable to simulate organic growth when combined with a random() function:
+This makes your L-System very flexible because you can inject custom parameters into your symbols.
+Eg. a symbol like a `A` may contain a `food` variable to simulate organic growth:

 ```.js
 let parametricLsystem = new lsys.LSystem({